Cyton Radios Programming Tutorial

 NOTE FOR LINUX USERS

-In order to run this .exe, do the following:
+To run this .exe, do the following:

 - Navigate to the /hardware/arduino/RFduino folder